-Beeswax: Nature’s skin protector and healer
+Beeswax: Nature’s Skin Protector and Healer

-We all know that manuka oil is an incredible natural product, with antibacterial, antifungal and healing properties.
+We all know that mānuka oil is an incredible natural product, with antibacterial properties.
 But did you know that beeswax also has some great health and wellness properties?

-Why is beeswax so amazing?
+Why is Beeswax so Amazing?

 But doesn’t petroleum jelly do the same thing?

 Originally, petroleum jelly was found coating the bottom of oil rigs in the 1800s.
-It’s a by-product of oil production, which means it’s unsustainable, and some of the components removed from petroleum jelly in the refining process are carcinogenic.
+It’s a by-product of oil production, which means it’s extremely unsustainable and damaging to the environment, and some of the components removed from petroleum jelly in the refining process are carcinogenic.

 Mānuka Oil Ointment is designed to support the normal healing processes, providing natural moisture and a host of benefits.
-In addition to manuka oil and beeswax, it contains turmeric oil, which assists in calming inflammation.
-Castor seed oil, cocoa butter, shea butter, and calendula flower oil all help moisturise and heal skin.
+In addition to mānuka oil and beeswax, it contains turmeric oil, which supports the immune response.
+Castor seed oil, cocoa butter, shea butter, and calendula flower oil all help moisturise and heal the skin.